workers-safety/workers-safety-website/content/communications/operation-rainbow.md

 title = "Operation Rainbow"

 +++
-## U of T Engineering Students’ proposals to safely replace the dangerous high school Rainbow Experiment
+## U of T Engineering Students’ proposals to safely replace the dangerous high school Rainbow Experimenti.

-(August 2016 – Clinic Newsletter)

 Our Clinic continued its partnership with first year engineering students at the University of Toronto participating in U of T Engineering Strategies & Practice Course, and the Multidisciplinary Capstone Design Course.